shrimqy/Sefirah/README.md

 # Sefirah

-**Sefirah** is a custom-built Windows app designed to enhance your workflow by enabling seamless clipboard and notification sharing between your Windows PC and Android device.
+**Sefirah** is designed to enhance your workflow by enabling seamless clipboard and notification sharing between your Windows PC and Android device.
 It's an alternative to existing solutions, tailored for users who want a straightforward and efficient way to keep their devices in sync.

 ## Features

 - **Clipboard Sharing**: Seamlessly share clipboard content between your Android device and Windows PC.
 - **Media Control**: Control media playback and volume of your PC from android.
 - **File Sharing**: Share files between your devices easily.
+- **Storage Integration**: Integrate your Android storage into the Windows Explorer.
 - **Notification**: Allows toasting the notifications from your android in desktop.

 ## Limitations